 Comprehensive management of non-communicable diseases (NCD) which includes palliative care, is an important part of Universal Health Coverage (UN Sustainable Development Goal).
 In lower and middle-income countries (LMICs) and other resource poor settings this relies on well-developed primary care.
 (WHO) As the incidence of NCDs increases, primary care clinicians and other health and care workers in those settings need to be able to identify people needing supportive and palliative care effectively.

 SPICT™ is a tool for identifying patients with advanced life-limiting conditions who could benefit from a palliative care approach to their management so that they receive care appropriate to their needs and coordinated care planning.

-We have set up a working group as part of the SPICT™ international community of practice to refine, implement and evaluate SPICT-LIS™.
+We have set up a Special Interest Group as part of the SPICT™ international community of practice to refine, implement and evaluate SPICT-LIS™.
 SPICT-LIS Special Interest Group

 Contact Dr Dan Munday if you’d like to join the SPICT-LIS working group.

 Dr Dan Munday – Consultant in Palliative Care and Health Services Research, Consultant Adviser to International Nepal Fellowship, Visiting Professor of Palliative Care, Nepali National Academy of Medical Sciences (NAMS), Adviser to Nepalese Association for Palliative Care (NAPCare)

 Please register for updates.

 This is important so that all SPICTTM users are aware of any changes or important information from the SPICT programme.